zextras/tech-doc/source/carbonio/_mesh/credentials.rst

 * The bootstrap token
 * The |mesh| internal :abbr:`CA (Certificate Authority)` and its corresponding private key
-* the encryption keys.
+* the encryption keys

-The |mesh| credentials are used during various administration
+The file with the |mesh| credentials must be present and accessible during various administration activities: |product| setup and upgrade, when running :command:`pending-setups`, and while carrying out other minor tasks that involve |product| components.

-activities: |product| setup and upgrade, and when running :command:`pending-setups`.
-Additionally, it may be used in other minor tasks that involve |product| components.
+If the file is not readable, is corrupted, or can not be read during these activities, it is necessary to :ref:`mesh-reset`.

 The file mentioned above is GPG-encrypted using a **secret** (which is nothing more than another password), that is stored in :file:`/var/lib/service-discover/password` and is accessible only by the ``root`` user.
-The **secret** is needed when running :command:`pending-setups`.
+The **secret** is needed when running the :command:`pending-setups` command and during the Service Discover installation wizard.

 .. _mesh-reset: